-- a) No more than three (3) commercial vehicles registered by the Commonwealth of Massachusetts shall be parked, screened from view, or parked in an accessory building in a Residential District, except during the process of making deliveries. - b) No more than two (2) commercial vehicles registered by the Commonwealth of Massachusetts in the Class 3 Category as defined by the Commonwealth of Massachusetts Registry of Motor Vehicles, "Drivers' License Manual", page 2, 1970 shall be parked in the front yard or side yard in front of the main building. - c) Vehicles in the Class 1 or Class 2 Category as defined by the Commonwealth of Massachusetts, Registry of Motor Vehicles, "Drivers' License Manual", page 2, 1970, and commercial trailers other than two (2) wheel utility trailers or camping trailers shall not be parked except in an accessory building or when screened from view from the street and abutting property. - d) School buses under contract to the School Committee of Pentucket Regional District shall be parked off the street.
+- Section 7.C. - f) There is no exterior storage of material or equipment and no exterior evidence of a non-residential use of the premises, and no hardtopping of areas normally landscaped in the front of a building in a residential area. - g) All parking required to service the occupation is provided off-street, and not within a required front yard.
+[Amended by vote of Annual Town Meeting, Article 24, effective October 18, 2020, and approved by the Attorney General on January 25, 2022 and posted according to law on April 1, 2022] - v) A private garage for not more than four (4) automobiles, storage sheds, swimming pools, summer houses and areas to park vehicles, provided that: - a) No more than three (3) commercial vehicles registered by the Commonwealth of Massachusetts shall be parked, screened from view, or parked in an accessory building in a Residential District, except during the process of making deliveries. - b) No more than two (2) commercial vehicles registered by the Commonwealth of Massachusetts in the Class 3 Category as defined by the Commonwealth of Massachusetts Registry of Motor Vehicles, "Drivers' License Manual", page 2, 1970 shall be parked in the front yard or side yard in front of the main building. - c) Vehicles in the Class 1 or Class 2 Category as defined by the Commonwealth of Massachusetts, Registry of Motor Vehicles, "Drivers' License Manual", page 2, 1970, and commercial trailers other than two (2) wheel utility trailers or camping trailers shall not be parked except in an accessory building or when screened from view from the street and abutting property. - d) School buses under contract to the School Committee of Pentucket Regional District shall be parked off the street.
 Approval to park any School Bus in a Residential District shall be sought from the Board of Appeals following a Public Hearing, see Section 8.A.
-The Board of Appeals may require restrictions in allowing the off-street parking of school buses. - e) Commercial vehicles which are unregistered or abandoned shall not be parked on any land except in an accessory building or when screened from view from the street and abutting property. - f) Notwithstanding, the provisions of paragraphs a)-e) above, a vehicle parked in connection with an existing non-conforming use can continue to be parked in the same place and manner as customarily parked prior to the adoption of the Zoning By-Law, and further the Board of Appeals may grant an exception with or without conditions to the provisions of paragraphs a)-e) as provided in Section 8. - g) No more than two (2) unregistered vehicles of any class or type shall be parked or stored on any lot unless they are parked or stored within a structure. - d.
-Bed and Breakfast.
+The Board of Appeals may require restrictions in allowing the off-street parking of school buses. - e) Commercial vehicles which are unregistered or abandoned shall not be parked on any land except in an accessory building or when screened from view from the street and abutting property. - f) Notwithstanding, the provisions of paragraphs a)-e) above, a vehicle parked in connection with an existing non-conforming use can continue to be parked in the same place and manner as customarily parked prior to the adoption of the Zoning By-Law, and further the Board of Appeals may grant an exception with or without conditions to the provisions of paragraphs a)-e) as provided in Section 8. - g) No more than two (2) unregistered vehicles of any class or type shall be parked or stored on any lot unless they are parked or stored within a structure.

-5.A.3.
-Uses Permitted in Residence A, B, and C Districts with a Special Permit a.
-Commercial greenhouse, cider mill or saw mill, provided that:
+- d.
+Bed and Breakfast. - 5.A.3.
+Uses Permitted in Residence A, B, and C Districts with a Special Permit